matthewgream/weather/README.md

-        receive and cache variables (as JSON) using mqtt subscribe (localhost) from mosquitto (on server, as mqtt broker) respond to http request (WiFi network) with cached variables (as JSON) to clients (e.g. Inkplate2) provide human readable (live refreshed) web interface for cached variables
+        receive and cache variables (as JSON) using mqtt subscribe (localhost) from mosquitto (on server, as mqtt broker) respond to http request (WiFi network) with cached variables (as JSON) to clients (e.g. Inkplate2) provide human readable (live refreshed) web interface for cached variables provide configuration variable mappings to multiple clients based on MAC address store firmware from development tools and provide firmware checks and updates to clients

     CLIENT

     Inkplate2 (Arduino ESP32 w/ WiFi, battery and case) -->
         wake up from deep sleep every N=5 minutes connect to WLAN
-        request variables (as JSON), served by nodejs app render selected variables into epaper display
+        if not configured, request configuration from server request variables (as JSON), served by nodejs app render selected variables into epaper display
-        deep sleep w/ wake up alarm
+        periodically check and update firmware if required deep sleep w/ wake up alarm

 In this case, the server components (ecowitt2mqtt, mosquitto, nodejs) are housed on a Raspberry Pi Zero (32 bit)